 - National Law Journal Top 100 Verdicts of 2002 (No. 74)

-- Co-Chair, Books Subcommittee, Business Torts and Unfair Competition Committee, Section of Litigation, American Bar Association
+- Co-Chair, Business Torts and Unfair Competition Committee, Section of Litigation, American Bar Association (ABA)

-- Co-Chair, Procurement Fraud and False Claims Committee, Section of Public Contract Law, American Bar Association
+- Vice-Chair, Procurement Fraud and False Claims Committee, Section of Public Contract Law, ABA

 - Clerk, The Honorable John M. Steadman, District of Columbia Court of Appeals